 The 2006 census recorded 4000 dwellings in the Four Avenues.
 After the earthquakes, the number of dwellings declined by 930 to around 3100 at the 2013 census.

 The proportion of central city dwellings that were unoccupied increased from 12% to 28% between 2006 and 2013, as a result of both damaged dwellings as well as the red zoning of some central city residential areas.
 In comparison, the proportion of unoccupied dwellings in Christchurch in 2006 was was slightly lower at 7% and in 2013 this increased to 12%, well below the central city proportion.

 As a result of the earthquakes, the estimated number of occupied dwellings in the Four Avenues fell from 3800 in 2010 to 2300 in 2011, a loss of 1500 occupied dwellings.
-These have since increased to 3200 in 2017 but are still below the pre-earthquake level of 3800.
+These have since increased to 3237 in 2018, 15% lower than the pre-earthquake level of occupied dwellings.

 Residential building activity is measured through building consents issued by the Council for new dwellings.
 Some dwellings are replacements for demolished dwellings, while other dwellings are adding to the available housing stock.

 Since the February 2011 earthquake (until the end of 2017), around 450 dwellings were issued building consents to be rebuilt (after having been demolished since the quakes), and a further 615 additional new dwellings have been consented for.
 In total, consents have been issued for over 1000 new dwellings (including rebuilds).

 Before the earthquakes, there were an average 68 new dwellings consented per year in the Four Avenues.
 Since the earthquakes, this has increased to just over 100 dwellings consented per year.